stephenjhwang/personal-website/README.md

-# StephenHwang156.github.io
+# StephenHwang156.github.io or stephenhwang.me
-# stephenhwang.me
+A personal portfolio website to showcase/link my projects on github.
+Also, gives ways to contact me.

-Personal portfolio website to host my future projects, show some personality, and give way for people to contact me.
+Made from scratch using mainly HTML5/CSS3.